Londonderry bomb alert: Police investigate Arm na Poblachta claim

 The driver had been forced at gunpoint to take the vehicle to the station.

-Police previously said they believed the New IRA may have been behind the incident.
+Police previously stated they believed the New IRA could have been behind the incident.

+Speaking last Wednesday Supt Clive Beatty said: "Our line of enquiry at the moment is that violent dissident republicans are responsible for this and one potential line of enquiry is that it is the work of the New IRA."

-On Monday they said they were investigating a claim that Arm na Poblachta were responsible.
+On Monday, police said they were examining a claim that Arm na Poblachta were responsible.

-Det Ch Insp Logue said detectives from the Terrorism Investigation Unit were "investigating a claim of responsibility that Arm na Poblachta (ANP) was responsible for a vehicle hijacking and subsequent security alert".
+Det Ch Insp Logue said detectives from the Terrorism Investigation Unit were "investigating a claim of responsibility that Arm na Poblachta (ANP) was responsible for a vehicle hijacking and subsequent security alert in the Waterside area of Londonderry".

 "We are keeping an open mind and the investigation continues," he added.